nhahub/NHA-201/Readme.md

-## SauceDemo.com UI Automation Testing Project Summary
+## NHA-201 Automation Testing Project

 This document consolidates information about the UI automation test suite for SauceDemo.com, developed by Group 201 for the DEPI Software